wjtk4444/eso-addons/Teleport/README.md

 # Teleport

 **Teleport** is a general purpose teleportation addon.
 Its main aim is to make teleportation a quick and pleasant experience, very different to what the game offers - minutes, if not _seconds (!!!)_ of looking trough menus, icons and lists.
 Ugh.
 The only extra feature it offers over in-game menus is teleporting to a specific house of any player.
-I took some ideas from [BeamMeUp](https://www.esoui.com/downloads/info2143-BeamMeUp-TeleporterFastTravel.html) as well from [Travelleer](https://www.esoui.com/downloads/info1744-Traveller-FastTravelRedesigned.html), you may want to check them out before deciding on what to use. **Teleport** is not supposed to replace any of the addons mentioned above, it just takes a different approach to mostly the same problem (ok now that I look at **Traveler**'s readme it seems painfully similar, sorry not sorry).
+I took some ideas from [BeamMeUp](https://www.esoui.com/downloads/info2143-BeamMeUp-TeleporterFastTravel.html) as well from [Traveller](https://www.esoui.com/downloads/info1744-Traveller-FastTravelRedesigned.html), you may want to check them out before deciding on what to use. **Teleport** is not supposed to replace any of the addons mentioned above, it just takes a different approach to mostly the same problem (ok now that I look at **Traveller**'s readme it seems painfully similar, sorry not sorry).

 ## Changelog